galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 DESeq2 generated 2 outputs: a table with the normalized counts and a graphical summary of the results.
 To evaluate the similarity of our samples, we are going to inspect the Principal Component Analysis (PCA) plot.
 PCA allows evaluating the dominant directions of the highest variability in the data.
 Thus, the samples subjected to the same conditions should cluster together.
 ![fig8:PCA miRNA](../../images/miRNA_PCA.png " PCA plot of expression data from control and BR treated miRNA samples.")

-As can be seen, in this case, the samples are much less similar to each other.
-Likewise, the main axes account for only 47% and 19% of the total variation.
+As can be seen, the main axes account for only 47% and 19% of the total variation.
 This suggests that the effect of brassinosteroids on miRNA regulation is limited (Figure 8).

 ## Filter significantly differentially expressed miRNAs